Sally Lindsay

-Sally Jane Lindsay (born 8 July 1973) is an English actress and television presenter known for her roles as Shelley Unwin in the long-running ITV soap opera Coronation Street, Lisa Johnson in the Sky One comedy series Mount Pleasant and Kath Agnew in the BBC sitcom Still Open All Hours.
+Sally Jane Lindsay (born 8 July 1973) is an English actress and television presenter.
+She rose to fame playing Shelley Unwin in the long-running ITV soap opera Coronation Street (2001–2006).
+Her other roles include Lisa Johnson in the Sky One comedy-drama Mount Pleasant (2011–2017), Alison Bailey in the ITV police procedural Scott & Bailey (2011–2016), and Kath Agnew in the BBC sitcom Still Open All Hours (2013–2019).
+Since 2021, she has starred as Jean White in Channel 5's The Madame Blanc Mysteries (2021–present), which she co-created and produces.

+Lindsay was a regular panelist on the ITV daytime talk show Loose Women between 2011 and 2014.
+She presented the travel documentary series Sally Lindsay's Posh Sleepover from 2021 to 2022, and has narrated the Channel 5 reality series 22 Kids and Counting since 2021.
+She is president of the annual charity event Women of the Year and creative director of the production company Saffron Cherry Productions.
+Lindsay is married to musician Steve White, with whom she has two children.

 Early life and career beginnings

-Lindsay was born in Stockport, Cheshire.
-Her first television appearance was at the age of seven on Top of the Pops when her school choir, the St Winifred's School Choir, released There's No One Quite Like Grandma, which reached number one on the UK Singles Chart in 1980.
+Lindsay was born in Stockport, England.
+Her first television appearance was at the age of seven on Top of the Pops when her school choir, the St Winifred's School Choir, released There's No One Quite Like Grandma, which reached number one on the UK Singles chart in 1980.

 Lindsay attended St. Winifred's Primary School in Heaton Mersey, Stockport until 1984 when she attended St Anne's RC High School in Heaton Chapel, Stockport.
 Lindsay studied English at the University of Hull and had aspirations of becoming a journalist.
 However, she was cast in a play and enjoyed the experience, and then studied at North Cheshire Theatre School before dabbling in stand-up comedy.

 When she was 24, she met and became friends with comedian Peter Kay.
-Subsequently, they appeared together in Phoenix Nights and in the video for the Comic Relief single Is This the Way to Amarillo?.
-In 2000, she appeared in an episode of The Royle Family, playing Twiggy's girlfriend Michelle.
+Subsequently they appeared together in Phoenix Nights and in the video for the Comic Relief single "(Is This the Way to) Amarillo."

+In 2000 she appeared in an episode of The Royle Family, playing Twiggy's girlfriend Michelle.